jerry81/GHP/tech/k8s.md

 gives node status details
   addresses
   condition

+ get events - shows a history of recent events, object that was worked on, type of msg, and action/reason

+kubectl create deployment hello-node --image=k8s.gcr.io/echoserver:1.4 - creates a deployment pod, with name hello-node from a docker image

 ## Kubernetes Secrets
 place to store and manage sensitive info such as passwords or tokens